 - Overview of comments from stakeholder 157 to stakeholder 169

-The Agency reviewed and analysed the comments received during the public consultation.
-The work was guided by a set of key principles agreed by the Agency’s Management Board on 12 December 2013.
+The Agency reviewed and analysed the comments based on a set of key principles agreed by the Agency’s Management Board on 12 December 2013.
 These included:

 - a stepwise approach for implementation with, as a first step, preparation for the publication of clinical study reports redacted as appropriate;